 Different types of portfolios

-When it comes to the meaning of portfolio in business and managing multiple projects or portfolios, you should remember there exist different types of portfolios such as investment portfolios, IT portfolio, patent portfolio, and so on.
+When it comes to the meaning of portfolio in business and managing multiple projects or portfolios, you should remember there exist different types of portfolios such as investment portfolios, IT portfolios, patent portfolios, and so on.
 Let’s analyze the characteristics of two of them: the investment portfolio and the IT portfolio.

 Portfolios in different types of organizations